 JOU 310 Journalism Laboratory: Newspaper Production Management (2) i, ii.
 Supervised experience in managerial positions on the campus newspaper; application of the principles of professional journalism.
 May be repeated for a total of 8 credits.
-Prerequisite: JOU 210; credit or concurrent enrollment in JOU 306; or consent of instructor.

 JOU 312 Journalism Laboratory: Yearbook/Magazine Production Management (2) i, ii.
 Supervised experience in managerial positions on the campus yearbook; applications of principles of professional journalism.
 May be repeated for a total of 8 credits.
-Prerequisite: JOU 212; credit or concurrent enrollment in JOU 306; or consent of instructor.